Background information for Lord and Master

 That resulted in a short story.
 It's a rather melancholy little tale, and yet he does have almost everything he wants.
 A job he enjoys with a boss he hero-worships, and the knowledge that he is important to his boss.
 Just not in the way he wants to be.

-As often happens, the story sat in slushpiles for a couple of years before finally being published at Clean Sheets, where you can still read it.
+As often happens, the story sat in slushpiles for a couple of years before finally being published at Clean Sheets.
 But in the time between it being written and it being published, the law changed in the UK.
 The Civil Partnership Bill went through, and now gay men can get married.
-And in the discussion about the story on my LiveJournal on the day it was published, I said:
+And in the discussion about the story on my DreamWidth (originally my LiveJournal) on the day it was published, I said:

 "Something that got lost in the final editing was the fact that Mark is a qualified scientist himself, so he's not kidding himself when he says that he's rather more than a secretary.
 Steven wanted a personal assistant who had a good enough grasp of the science to be an effective deputy for him in a small high-tech company, so he values Mark quite apart from the sexual relationship.
 But there wasn't any easy way to make that clear to non-scientist readers in such a short story without blatant info-dumping, and I had to cut it.
 The result was a bigger power gap in the final version.